-The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Council and its operations.
+(1) The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Council and its operations.

+(2) An annual report submitted by the accountable authority of the Council under the Financial Management Act 2006 Part 5 is to include details of any forums conducted by the Council under section 12(1)(h), and any committees established by the Council under section 14, during the financial year to which the report relates.

 [Section 17 amended by No. 74 of 2003 s.
 95; No. 77 of 2006 s.
-17.]
+17; No. 3 of 2010 s.
+25.]

 18. Minister to have access to information